joelagnel/lkmm-article-2023/index.md

 W1 ->co W2
 ```
 means the writes (to the same variable) followed the order of first W1, and then W2
 in the cache-coherent memory, in that order.
+In other words, W2 overwrote W1 and the
+variable being written had the final value that W2 wrote.

-So, we wish to forbid the pattern in candidate #1.
+So, we wish to forbid the pattern in candidate #2.
 How do we do that?

-Because of the instruction order in the instruction order, there is a relation in LKMM
+First, lets learn a new relation.
+Following the instruction order in the instruction
+stream, there is a relation in LKMM called `po-loc`.
-called: `W1 ->po-loc W2`.

-The `->po-loc` relation links 2 program-ordered memory accesses happening on
+The `po-loc` relation links 2 program-ordered memory accesses happening on
-the same CPU.
+the same CPU, and on the same variable.

-We can combine program ordering (`->po-loc`) and cache coherent ordering
-(`->co`) to build a cycle.
+So we have a relation `W1 ->po-loc W2` in the program.

+Lets learn a new notion of how heard builds a relation (a set of event-pairs).

-In herd7's `CAT` language`, using a keyword like `po-loc` or `co`
+In herd7's `CAT` language`, using a keyword like `po-loc` or `co` gives you
-gives you a set of all possible event-pairs (relations).
-This set is
+a set of all possible event-pairs (relations).
+This set is actually
-actually (confusingly) called a relation.
+(confusingly) called a relation.

 For example, `->co` is the following relation:
 ```